ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 Parameter      | Description
 ---------------|------------
-`bookmark`     | Allows you to page through the results.
+`bookmark`     | Use to page through the results.
 The default is 25 results.
 `format`       | Causes the query output to be in a specified format.
 Possible values are `legacy`, `geojson`, `view`, or `application/vnd.geo+json`.
 The default format is `view`.
-`include_docs` | Adds the entire document as a document object, and includes it in the output results.
+`include_docs` | Adds the entire document as a document object, and contains it in the output results.
 `limit`        |  An integer to limit the number of results returned.
 The default value is 100.
 The maximum value is 200.
 A value larger than 200 returns an error.
 `skip`         | Skip this number of records before {{site.data.keyword.cloudant_short_notm}} Geo search starts to return the results.
 The default value is 0.
 `stale=ok`     | Speeds up responses by not waiting to complete index rebuilds or updates between database cluster nodes.